Mid-Continent Public Library: The Story Center

 The Story Center at Mid-Continent Public Library is dedicated to helping customers create and share their stories and connect with the stories of others.
 The Center offers a variety of educational workshops for storytellers, including their Written and Oral Storytelling Certification series.
 Story Center staff also manage Woodneath Press, the Library’s publishing imprint, which publishes the work of local writers.

-MCPL Culinary Center
+MCPL Culinary Kitchens

-Based in MCPL’s Green Hills Library Center, the Culinary Center at Mid-Continent Public Library is home to a teaching kitchen that offers educational food programs as well as multiple permitted commercial kitchens that current and aspiring food business owners can use to create their products.
-The Culinary Center opened to the public in 2023 and hosts free food classes for all ages.
+Based in MCPL’s Green Hills Library Center, the Culinary Kitchens at Mid-Continent Public Library is home to a teaching kitchen that offers educational food programs as well as multiple permitted commercial kitchens that current and aspiring food business owners can use to create their products.
+The Culinary Kitchens opened to the public in summer of 2023 and hosts free food classes for people of all ages.

 Reading Rocket

 Mid-Continent Public Library’s Reading Rocket is a family literacy outreach vehicle that takes Library services and resources beyond MCPL branches and out into the community.
 The Rocket team regularly visits areas in the MCPL district with limited public transportation to ensure all families have access to literacy services, such as storytimes and free books to help grow children’s home libraries.